List of DC Comics characters: M: Mister Who

 Mister Who is the name of several characters appearing in American comic books published by DC Comics.

 First version

-The first Mister Who is a crippled scientist with a missing eye who created Solution Z that gave him a variety of superpowers.
+The first Mister Who is a crippled scientist with a missing eye who created Solution Z, which gave him a variety of superpowers.
 He fought Doctor Fate before being presumed dead when the speedboat he was escaping in collided with a ship's hull.
 Mister Who survived the encounter by turning into a piscine humanoid.
 Getting his gang back together, Who fools the people of the city by posing as the unnamed mayor.
 After rescuing the mayor, Doctor Fate managed to apprehend Who while his gang got away.

 Mister Who is among the villains who were recruited into Mister Mind's Monster Society of Evil.

 During the "Infinite Crisis" storyline, Mister Who appears as a member of Alexander Luthor Jr.'s Secret Society of Super Villains.

 Owl Haines

 The second Mister Who is "Owl" Haines who fought Green Arrow.